Hong Kong Leader Offers No Solutions After Night of Violence

 Read more: Hong Kong Needs a Deep Dialogue of Reconciliation In Order to Move Forward

-Pro-democratic lawmaker Claudia Mo, a key figure in the protests, said Lam’s attempt to conflate the two scenes may exacerbate the rift between her government and an increasingly distrustful public.
+Pro-democratic lawmaker Claudia Mo, a key figure in the protests, said Lam’s attempt to conflate the two scenes may only widen the rift between her government and an increasingly distrustful public.

 “Every time she comes out to speak she only angers more people,” Mo tells TIME.
 “I don’t blame her for condemning people for desecrating the Chinese emblem… but the imbalance of trying to lump these two scenes together, on one side it’s just vandalism where the attack targets are objects.”